 Anyone with an impaired immune system is susceptible to illness and COVID-19 and the growth hormone-IGF-1 (Insulin-like growth factor-1) hormonal axis is intricately linked with the immune system.

 Growth hormone (GH) is not just essential to growing children – it is necessary for adults for tissue maintenance and growth – essentially to keep our cells up and running, including the immune system.
 Both growth hormone and IGF-1 can stimulate the production of B and T cells.
 Both of these are white blood cells that fight off infection.

 As you can see, growth hormone is an essential hormone for us.
 It makes sense that since women make more growth hormone than men, on average, they are less susceptible to COVID.
-Not only that, but obesity and growth hormone deficiency are also linked together.
+Not only that but obesity and growth hormone deficiency are also linked together.

-If one is obese, that person has incredibly unhealthy eating habits which typically leads to hormone imbalance, in and of itself.
+If one is obese, that person has incredibly unhealthy eating habits which typically lead to hormone imbalance, in and of itself.
 Research has shown that obese patients do not secrete as much GH as non-obese patients do – production of growth hormone is stunted.

 Obesity is one major reason for the commonality of growth hormone deficiency in the US population.
 Unfortunately, this has not been fully realized by most doctors, and growth hormone has a stigma surrounding it.

 Besides obesity, GHD is also associated with a debilitated metabolic profile, decreased bone density, cardiovascular issues, and mortality.
 Obesity is also associated with low testosterone!

 While this all might sound very complex and confusing, it all comes down to this: overall good health and the maintenance of hormonal balance are key to combating the Coronavirus or any other infectious disease.